-Matchmakers Discuss WTF Happened With Peter Last Night On ‘The Bachelorette'
+WTF Happened With Peter On 'The Bachelorette' Finale?
+A Matchmaker Weighs In

 The Bachelorette finale last night may have actually been the most dramatic one yet.
 No, seriously.
 There is no irony in that statement.
 It was really freaking dramatic.
 The mood of Bryan's proposal was completely darkened by Rachel and Peter's intense, passionate breakup, which frankly made for some of the most genuinely devastating TV the Bachelor franchise has given us thus far.
 So let's pick our eyelashes off the floor and discuss WTF happened with Peter.

 For much of the show, Peter was torn over whether or not he was ready to get down on one knee.
 Last night, the pressure to make a decision came to a head: He realized that as much as he loved Rachel and saw her as his wife one day, Peter just wasn't ready to propose, and that was that.
 But this begs the question: Peter, do you know how marriage works?
 You need to propose first.
 This isn't Monopoly.
 You can't just pass over GO.